sumitsharansatsangi/omni_connectivity/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE) <!-- Replace with your license -->

 **Lightweight, platform-aware reachability / probe checker for Flutter (native + web).**
-Check whether your app can reach the network or a specific service (TCP, TLS, HTTP/GraphQL, Web fetch, or a custom native handshake like QUIC/Rust) with a tiny API and minimal dependencies.
+Check whether your app can reach the network or a specific service (TCP, TLS, HTTP/GraphQL/SOAP, Web fetch, or a custom native handshake ) with a tiny API and minimal dependencies.

 ---